wwong4374/rewards-points/README.md

   {"payer": "PEPSI", "points": -100}
 ]
 ```
+NOTE: Suppose Cheerios earned 300 and spent 200 points on November 1.
+Cheerios therefore has a net balance of 300 - 200 = 100 points available to spend as of November 1.

-NOTE: Suppose Dannon earned 300 and spent 200 points on November 1.
-During a subsequent spend, no more than 100 points may be deducted from Dannon's balance as of November 1, because that would cause its balance as of November 1 to go negative.
+Even if Cheerios earned additional points after November 1, no more than 100 points may be deducted from Cheerios on November 1.
+The system is set up such that no payer's point balance, as of any date, may go negative.

 ### Points Balance

 The service should also return the points balance for each payer.
-For example, if Dannon has 700 points and Pepse has 1000 points, a `GET` request to `/points/balance` should return:
+For example, if Dannon has 700 points and Pepsi has 1000 points, a `GET` request to `/points/balance` should return:
 ```javascript
 {
   "DANNON": 700,